readium/readium.github.io/_pages/development/contributing.md

 ## Introduction

 As an open-source project, Readium welcomes contributions from everyone - individuals, corporations and non-profit organizations.
-The best way to get started with Readium is to read through the introductory materials on this site, subscribe to the Readium Slack, the mailing list and, of course, download source code and start playing.
+The best way to get started with Readium is to read through the introductory materials on this site, subscribe to the Readium Slack and of course download source code and start playing.

 An important note to bear in mind is that YOU are the Readium team.
 The Readium Foundation has no "dedicated team" and every piece of the different Readium projects is done by Readium contributors.